 Seminar seats are provided on a first come, first serve basis.
-In order to register for the course it is necessary to follow two steps: First, register to the seminar on www.studip.uni-goettingen.de (Studip) within the period indicated below (Important deadlines).
+In order to register for the course, it is necessary to follow two steps: First, register to the seminar on www.studip.uni-goettingen.de (Studip) within the period indicated below (Important deadlines).
 Second, choose a topic for your seminar paper (go to Forum and indicated your preferred topic(s), see next paragraph).
 Available topics are listed in the Syllabus.
 The syllabus can be found in folder Documents.
 Each topic is assigned on a first come first serve basis.

-To choose a topic, students have to write the topic number (e.g. Topic 1) on the forum / Allgemeine Diskussion / Add new topic.
-The first person selecting each topic will get it (check the forum before selecting a topic, to avoid choosing already selected topics).
+To choose a topic, students have to write the topic number (e.g. Topic 1) on the forum/Allgemeine Diskussion/Add new topic.
+The first person selecting each topic will get it (check the forum before selecting a topic to see if it is still available, please avoid choosing already selected topics).
 You can then start working on the seminar paper.